 Once you have your ideas - you need to validate them with keyword research.
 It's pointless creating content that no one is looking for.

-That said, there may be times where you know your prospects have a particular problem or challenge but can't find any keywords that accurately reflect it.
+That said, there may be times when you know your prospects have a particular problem or challenge but can't find any keywords that accurately reflect it.
 In these instances, it's best to look for closely related terms or to own the term itself and build a sphere of influence around it over time.
-This can be done through regular content creation, PR and promotional activity.
+This can be done through regular content creation, PR, and promotional activity.
 It's a great way to build authority on a topic that no one else has covered but can take time.

 Instead, it's often much easier to target established terms with low competition.
 We would advise looking for keywords with low or medium competition and good search volumes (more than 50 searches a month).

 As well as targeting terms for your content - you need to understand the intent of each search.
 For example, terms with 'how to' are informational - the searcher's intent is to acquire information.
-Then you have transactional searches, i.e. 'buy marketing automation', 'subscribe to b2bml blog'.
+Then you have transactional searches, i.e. 'buy marketing automation', and 'subscribe to b2bml blog'.
 The intent here is to perform some kind of activity or make a purchase.
 Then you have navigational searches; these searches are to find certain pages - i.e. 'log in' or 'b2bml website'.

 These are just simple examples but you can quickly see how the intent of a search can affect your keyword choice (and the nature of the content you create).
-To go a step further, rather than just choosing terms based on the intent mentioned above - ask website visitors, prospects and customers why they executed these searches - what did they want to find?
+To go a step further, rather than just choosing terms based on the intent mentioned above - ask website visitors, prospects, and customers why they executed these searches - what did they want to find?
 This will help inform your content creation as well.

 What is a topic cluster?

 A topic cluster model involves creating a single ‘pillar’ page – which is something like this page, actually – that provides a broad overview of a specific topic.
 The pillar page will usually tackle several topics related to the main topic.
-These ‘other’ topics will be expanded upon (think of a pillar page like an eBook laid out as a web page) and each segment will link to a blog post or article that provides more detail on the topic.
+These ‘other’ topics will be expanded upon (think of a pillar page like an eBook laid out like a web page) and each segment will link to a blog post or article that provides more detail on the topic.
 This is known as cluster content.

 You might be wondering why topic clusters are important and why your content strategy should revolve around them and here’s the answer: search engines have changed; they no longer look at just keywords but are increasingly concerned with topics.

-Search engines today are far more concerned with understanding the context and intent of a search and look at several parameters, including the search query, when delivering search results.
+Search engines today are far more concerned with understanding the context and intent of a search and looking at several parameters, including the search query, when delivering search results.
 So keywords alone are not enough!